 The Architecture Centre opens the doors of Bristol

-To kick-start the project, the Architecture Centre attended one of our day-long workshops to generate ideas for how the app might work.
-During the workshop, we discussed the possibilities and fleshed out ideas of what kind of app we would be developing, as well as advising them on ways that apps can be promoted to the right audience.
+To kick-start the project, the Architecture Centre attended one of our day-long workshops to generate ideas around how the app might work.
+During the workshop, we discussed the possibilities and fleshed out a range of ideas to figure out exactly what type of app we would be developing, as well as advising them on ways that apps can be promoted to the right audience.

 It gives users the chance to look past the exteriors, revealing photos of the intricate details and peculiar histories behind the closed doors.